RobTillaart/FRAM_I2C/README.md

 For large buffers this fetching of the whole buffer will take much time.
 This can results in less responsiveness.
 Increasing the I2C bus speed might compensate this a bit.

-Furthermore FRAM_readUntil.ino sketch has a readUntil() implementation that uses a per byte fetching.
+Finally the **FRAM_readUntil.ino** sketch has a **readUntil()** implementation that uses a per byte fetching.

-### Miscellaneous
+### Write-protect

+Will work only if a writeProtectPin was defined in **begin()**

 - **bool setWriteProtect(bool b)** make the FRAM write-protected by pulling the WP line HIGH or LOW.
-Returns true if a writeProtectPin was defined in **begin()**.
+  - Returns true if a writeProtectPin was defined in **begin()**.
     Otherwise the FRAM cannot be write protected.
 - **bool getWriteProtect()** get current write protect status.
-If there is no WP defined, it will always return false.
+  - returns status (true/false).
+  - Returns false if the writeProtectPin was not defined.

+### Metadata

+These may not work for devices that have no **deviceID** register.
+So use with care.

 - **uint16_t getManufacturerID()** see table below.
 - **uint16_t getProductID()** idem.
 Proprietary.
 - **uint16_t getSize()** returns the size in kiloBYTE.
-If the FRAM has no device ID, the size cannot be read.
+If the FRAM has no device ID register, the size cannot be read.
+  - FRAM9 will return 0 as it is less than 1 KB. use GetSizeBytes() instead.
 - **uint32_t getSizeBytes()** returns the size in BYTES.
-Convenience wrapper, useful for iterating over the whole memory, or testing the upper boundary.
+  - Useful for iterating over the whole memory, or testing the upper boundary.
 - **void setSizeBytes(uint32_t value)** sets the size in bytes for **getSizeBytes()**.
 To be used only if **getSize()** cannot determine the size.